Chameleon-Vision/chameleon-docs/docs/source/overview/features.rst

 Camera offset calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes its not possible and inconvenient to place the camera in the center of the robot, With a very short calibration Chameleon vision can account for that offset
+Sometimes it's not possible and inconvenient to place the camera in the center of the robot, With a very short calibration Chameleon vision can account for that offset